microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationalactivity-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of educationalactivity object.
+Retrieve the properties and relationships of educationalactivity object from a users profile.

 ## Permissions